jameshfisher/jameshfisher.com/_posts/2021-01-19-how-to-replace-gif-with-html-video-in-2021.md

 so as browsers keep inventing new features, we have to add more attributes to opt out of them.
 I'll try to keep this page up-to-date!

+(Also, I note in passing how this attribute soup uses every possible naming convention:
+`camelCase`, `alllowercase`, and `kebab-case`.
+You just know each of them was decided on in 5 minutes by a developer at Google or Apple, with no discussion.)